 The yield is approximately 1:1 – if you grind 1kg of almonds, you will get 1kg of the meal, with maybe a tablespoon or so of courser meal that you can either eat or not worry about and add to the fine meal.

 If you prefer, you can skin the almonds by blanching them.
 Submerge them in boiling water for a minute before dunking them quickly in ice water to cool.
 Then pinch the skins off, dry and process as below.

 I admit, I don’t bother with the skinning– leaving the skin on makes this a very quick task (just a few minutes – and who needs the extra work?) and it’s more nutritious.

-If you ‘over grind’ your almonds, you will get almond butter, which may or may not be a bad thing.
+If you ‘over grind’ your almonds, you will get almond butter, but that will take A LOT of grinding.